 ABS are very similar to MBS, except that the securities are collateralized by other types of assets besides mortgages, such as credit card receivables, home-equity loans, manufactured homes, automobile loans, student loans, equipment leases, or senior bank loans, among others.
 The assets can be a pool of assets or a single asset.
-ABS that represent an interest in a pool of assets provide greater credit diversification than ABS that represent an interest and repayment of principal on ABS may be largely dependent upon the cash flows generated by the underlying assets and, in certain cases, may be supported by letters of credit, surety bonds, or other credit enhancements.
+ABS that represent an interest in a pool of assets provide greater credit diversification than ABS that represent an interest in a single asset.
+Payment of interest and repayment of principal on ABS may be largely dependent upon the cash flows generated by the underlying assets and, in certain cases, may be supported by letters of credit, surety bonds, or other credit enhancements.